Skip to main content

 Tysabri can also increase the risk of encephalitis and meningitis from herpes viruses, which can be life-threatening.
 Seek emergency medical care if you develop an unusual fever, severe headaches, or a stiff, painful neck.

-Since Tysabri can interfere with your ability to fight off infections, it’s important to contact your healthcare provider if you get sick.
+Since Tysabri can interfere with your ability to fight off infections, it’s best to contact your healthcare team if you get sick.
 They can help determine the cause and how it should be treated.

 6. Depression